Tattoo1234/Password-Generator/PsuedoCode.md

     click cancel for no, ok for yes then an alert appears asking if user wants to confirm including uppercase characters click cancel for no, ok for yes

+    include number of characters

+    if special characters yes, add to function if no, move on

+    if numbers yes, add
+    if no, move on

+    if lowercase yes, add
+    if no, move

+    if uppercase yes, add
+    if no, move